outde-xyz/website/content/Discussions/2020-02-19_graf_underappreciated_unboundedness.md

 Even if we stick only with those utterances that are easily processed, the combinatorial space displays an extraordinary degree of systematicity.
 Succinctly capturing these combinatorics requires factorization very much along the lines of what linguists have been doing.
 Linguistic analysis is not undermined by the issue of whether language is truly unbounded because this is completely independent of the factors that push us in the direction of factorization and succinctness.
+The same considerations that favor transformations over CFGs in @Chomsky57 also favor not committing to boundedness.
-Unboundedness simply does not matter.
+Bounded, unbounded, it simply does not matter.

 ## References